TiggieF/mcsBuilder/stages/stage-00-scaffold/instructions.md

 # Stage 00 — Playtest & Feedback Guide

-Welcome back to the Stage 00 scaffold of **mcsBuilder**.
-This revision keeps the original controls while refreshing the map layout and presentation.
-Follow the steps below to validate the new build, confirm Stage 00 deliverables, and capture any feedback before we advance to the next stage.
+Stage 00 now leans harder into the pixel-sim vibe while widening the map and adding randomized obstacles.
+Use this checklist to exercise every system, confirm nothing regressed, and capture feedback before we lock the scaffold.

 ## 1. Launch the build
 1. Open `index.html` directly in a modern desktop browser (Chrome/Firefox).
-2. Allow the window to display the full canvas (1020×600) alongside the control panel without scrolling.
+2. Resize the window so the 1140×600 canvas and the control panel sit side-by-side without scrolling.

 ## 2. Learn the controls
-- **W / A / S / D** – Move the player around the map.
+- **W / A / S / D** – Move the player around the map; collisions should stop you from walking through structures or rocks.
-- **Space** – Trigger the contextual interaction bubble (text placeholder) when standing near a zone or worker.
+- **Space** – Trigger the interaction bubble when standing near a zone; the text bubble should anchor over the player’s head.
-- **UI Buttons** – Click Pause, Speed, Contrast, and Worker buttons to observe the current placeholder responses.
+- **UI Buttons** – Pause/Resume, cycle speeds (0.5× → 1× → 2× → 3× → 4×), toggle contrast, or ping each worker.

-## 3. Explore the map
+## 3. Explore the randomized map
-1. Traverse the 34×20 grid to visit each zone:
+1. The grid is now 38×20 tiles.
+Each page load should shuffle:
-   - MCS construction site (now a 5×5 tile build in the center).
+   - A 5×5 MCS build (now placed in a random valid location).
-   - Wood house (2×2 tiles, random placement each load).
-   - Starbucks kiosk (2×2 tiles, random placement each load).
-   - Dorm beds (2×2 tiles, random placement each load).
+   - 2×2 Starbucks, wood house, and dorm structures (no overlaps).
+   - A handful of tetris-style rock clusters that block paths but always leave at least one route between zones.
-2. Refresh the page a few times to confirm the three small buildings relocate without overlapping each other or the MCS footprint.
+2. Refresh the page several times to confirm the shuffles respect spacing and still allow navigation between every landmark.
-3. Verify collision boundaries prevent walking through any structure, regardless of placement.
+3. Verify the player cannot clip through any structure or rock regardless of the layout.

-4. Check that worker placeholders remain on the map with floating "idle" labels above their heads.
+## 4. Observe the crew
+- Worker sprites should appear grey when idle, wander slowly with small random walks, and perform a one-time “Mario hop” when they become idle (or when you poke them in the panel).
+- “Idle” labels should float above their heads, updating instantly if you interact via the panel buttons.

-## 4. Confirm the HUD & panel
+## 5. Confirm the HUD & pacing tools
-- HUD now shows wood stock as a fraction (e.g., `1/5`), plus floor level, progress percentage, and total elapsed time.
-- Control panel still contains Pause, Speed, Contrast, and Worker action buttons with placeholder interactions.
-- Contrast toggle flips between default and high-contrast palettes.
+- Wood stock and build progress now display as animated progress bars with their values centered inside the bar.
+- Total time continues counting while unpaused; ensure the floor readout stays at 1.
+- Cycle through each speed tier (including the new 3× and 4× options) to make sure movement, timers, and progress all accelerate together.

-## 5. Visual polish to review
+## 6. Visual polish to review
-- Canvas background uses a pixelated grass texture inspired by the provided reference art.
-- Buildings render with pixel-style patterns and silhouettes; make sure the vibe matches what you expect for Stage 00.
+- The grass, buildings, rocks, and characters should all present as crisp pixel art with no antialiasing.
-- Interaction bubbles should appear above the player’s head when triggered.
+- Interaction bubbles track above the player’s head even while moving.
+- Confirm high-contrast mode still flips the palette appropriately.

-## 6. Capture your feedback
+## 7. Capture your feedback
-Record any notes about:
+Log anything noteworthy:
+- Unexpected rock placements that choke off paths or feel unfair.
-- Visual clarity, sizing, or layout quirks (especially with the wider map).
+- Visual or collision issues introduced by the wider grid and randomization.
-- Input responsiveness, collision bugs, or interaction bubble placement.
-- Additional UI tweaks desired before Stage 01.
+- UI/UX tweaks you want before the next development stage.

-Share this feedback during the stage approval review so the next iteration can incorporate your findings.
-Enjoy exploring Stage 00!
+Share your notes during the stage approval review so we can fold them into Stage 01.
+Have fun exploring the new sandbox!